nanasysim/assignment-1/README.md

 ```
 doctl compute image list-user
 ```
-What this command does:
-* Lists the custom images you have created in your DigitalOcean account
+* `doctl compute image list-user` lists the custom images you have created in your DigitalOcean account

 **This is how it looks on the Terminal:**
 ![doctl-compute-image-list-user](assets/doctl-compute-image-list-user.png)